What is Hemolytic Anemia?

 Definition

-Hemolytic anemia is a condition where red blood cells (RBCs) are destroyed faster than the body can produce them.
+Hemolytic is a condition where red blood cells (RBCs) are destroyed faster than the body can produce them.
 This leads to a shortage of RBCs, which are essential for transporting oxygen throughout the body.
 Understanding hemolytic anemia is crucial for recognizing its symptoms, causes, and treatment options.
 This guide provides a detailed overview of hemolytic anemia in simple language to help you understand this condition better.

 Hemolytic anemia is a type of anemia caused by the abnormal breakdown of red blood cells.
 Normally, red blood cells live for about 120 days.
 In hemolytic anemia, RBCs are destroyed prematurely, leading to a shortage.
-This reduces the blood’s ability to carry oxygen to tissues, causing symptoms like fatigue and weakness.
+This reduces the blood’s ability to carry oxygen to tissues, causing symptoms like and .

 Pathophysiology